mjay-kerberos/TheFool/README.md

 ## Overview

-TheFool is a cutting-edge red team toolkit designed to introduce controlled chaos into systems, enhancing security testing by simulating real-world attack scenarios.
+TheFool is a red team toolkit designed to introduce controlled chaos into systems, enhancing security testing by simulating real-world attack scenarios.

 **Why TheFool?**